 Students wishing to increase public speaking skills or analytical skills may compete in Forensics (intercollegiate speaking and debating).
 Students represent Pacific at regional and national Speech and Debate Tournaments throughout the academic year.

-Membership on the Forensics Team includes membership in Pi Kappa Delta, a National Honorary Fraternity.
 In addition to competing, students are expected to help with the administration of the "Hap" Hingston Invitational High School Speech and Debate Tournament, held in early December.